MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/xbox-live-extensions.md

 Lists all of the API contracts in the Xbox Live extension SDK for the Universal Windows Platform (UWP).

+## Version 10.0.17763.0

+In the October 2018 Update (version 10.0.17763), all XboxLive extension contracts were either deprecated or moved into the [Windows Universal SDK](windows-universal-sdk.md).

 ## Version 10.0.15063.0

 Windows.Gaming.XboxLive.StorageApiContract, version=1.0.